 What is Help to Build?

 Help to Buy is unsuitable for self builders because it requires the equity loan to be paid on legal completion to the developer.
-This approach means that the scheme cannot be readily used for custom and self build which typically has multiple payments to different parties.
+This approach means that the scheme cannot be readily used for custom and self build which typically have multiple payments to different parties.

-The National Custom and Self Build Association (NaCSBA) put forward a proposal for a Help to Build scheme back in 2019.
-The key difference to Help to Buy, NaCSBA notes, is that the payment made on completion of a build goes to the mortgage lender in the absence of a house builder.
+Plus, the payment made on completion of a build goes to the mortgage lender in the absence of a house builder.

 What Does Help to Build Mean for Self Builders?